 At Enigmatic Events, we regularly use kits from Freeform Games, sometimes with adjustments made for the particular situation.
 We have also written our own, as well as working with some talented local writers to create unique experiences.
 For slightly lighter games, Merri Mysteries have a wide variety of kits for large numbers.
-The standard dinner party kits from the “How to Host a Murder” brand (example here) are quick and easy to use, but lack depth in the interactions between the characters, and have fewer ‘aha’ moments.

 Other places to consider, if the budget allows, are heritage buildings.
 Many are available for hire for a few hours, and can add to the ambiance.
 This leads to better stories about your event.
 If you can create something people recall weeks, months and years later, you’ve produced something of great value: shared narratives between friends.

 When you host a murder mystery, the key is that everyone gets a chance to interact.
 This is a shared game and experience, where everyone takes part, gets involved and tries to find a solution (or get away with it, if your the murderer).
 The story takes on a life of it’s own, and becomes something that is really yours.
 So, you’ve found the right theme, and a great location.
 How do you make sure everyone gets involved?